Jelvibean/hamburger/README.md

 # hamburger

 My repo for a nextjs project
-Testing the flow to git right now. gsdjflsjdflksd
+This is to go through the whole flow of how to get a branch out to the git repo.